dobriban/stat-431-project/README.md

 * A.S.
 Fauci et al., [Covid-19 — Navigating the Uncharted, N Engl J Med 2020; 382:1268-126](https://www.nejm.org/doi/full/10.1056/NEJMe2002387).
 An overview of some basic facts and work.
 Has pointers to work that is suitable to summarize in the project.

-* Congressional Reasearch Service (CRS), 3/26/2020 [Global Economic Effects of COVID-19](https://crsreports.congress.gov/product/pdf/R/R46270)
+* Congressional Reasearch Service (CRS), 3/26/2020 [Global Economic Effects of COVID-19](https://crsreports.congress.gov/product/pdf/R/R46270).
+Gives well-researched summary of various thoughts on global economic effects.
+See also this presentation by [KPMG](https://www.kpmg.us/content/dam/kpmg/pdf/2020/covid-19-impact.pdf), which has a lot of charts.

 ### Scientific articles